 - Empowering agents with dynamic scripting for efficiency and lead conversion

 By the way, cold calling is one tactic of outbound sales.
 The folks at Drift offer up some savvy advice in Outbound Sales: The Complete Guide.
 They tell us, “smart outbound strategy may be the secret to attracting new customers and powering up your growth engine.”
-To optimize your outbound strategy, be sure to use your dialer’s omnichannel capabilities so you can also reach leads via text, email, and ringless voicemail.
+To optimize your outbound strategy, be sure to use your dialer’s omnichannel capabilities so you can also reach leads in a cadence of text, email, and smart voicemail drops.

 First Stop: Quality Lead Data

 Let’s back up a moment and look at the source of the leads you’re calling.
 Your call center campaigns will only be as effective as the quality of the data lists loaded into your dialer.

 You can have the best cold calling script on the planet, but if you’re getting irrelevant contacts or nobody picks up… Shrug.

 Outbound call centers need highly targeted lead lists, which can be purchased from a reliable vendor, or nurtured and strategically generated by your in-house marketing department or external agency.